Palawa kani: Sources

 The two primary sources of lexical and linguistic material are Brian Plomley's 1976 word lists and Crowley and Dixon's 1981 chapter on Tasmanian.
 These are supplemented by archival research.
 The source languages are those of the Northeastern Tasmanian and Eastern Tasmanian language families, as these are ancestral to the modern palawa population as well as being the best attested Tasmanian languages.
 However, most place names are reconstructed using languages spoken around the locality as sources.
-Usually a single Tasmanian word is chosen for an English concept, but occasional duplicates occur, such as palawa and pakana, which come from different languages and both mean (Tasmanian) person.
+Usually a single Tasmanian word is chosen for an English concept, but occasional duplicates occur, such as palawa and pakana, which come from different languages and both mean '(Tasmanian) person'.

 The words need to be reconstructed from the English pronunciation spellings that they were recorded in.
 For example, in 1830 the local name for Hobart was recorded as nib.ber.loon.ne and niberlooner.
 Allowing for the distortions that occurred when linguistically untrained Europeans tried recording Tasmanian words, the centre reconstructs the name as nipaluna.

 State of the language

-Palawa kani was developed in the 1990s by the language program of the Tasmanian Aboriginal Centre, including Theresa Sainty, Jenny Longey and June Sculthorpe.
+The Tasmanian Aboriginal Centre began developing palawa kani in the 1990s, with key leaders of the process including Theresa Sainty, Jenny Longey and June Sculthorpe.
 The centre wishes to maintain control over the language until the Aboriginal community is familiar and competent with it.

 The language is only taught by community organisations and not by state schools.
 Since the language was constructed, an increasing number of people are able to use the language to some extent, some to great fluency.
 However, the centre requests that non-Aboriginals wanting to use the language first make a formal application to the centre.
 The centre rejects the classification of a "constructed language" for palawa kani.
 In 2012, the centre filed a request to remove the Wikipedia articles on this language on copyright grounds.
 However, this was refused.

 The animated television series Little J & Big Cuz was the first television show to feature an episode entirely in palawa kani, which was broadcast on the NITV network in 2017.
 In 2018, The Nightingale became the first major film to feature palawa kani, with consultation from Aboriginal Tasmanian leaders.
-Palawa kani is also used on a number of signs in protected areas of Tasmania, for example kunanyi has been gazetted as an official name for Mount Wellington, and what was formerly known as Asbestos Range National Park is now known as Narawntapu National Park.
+In addition, palawa kani is used on a number of signs in protected areas of Tasmania, for example kunanyi has been gazetted as an official name for Mount Wellington, and what was formerly known as Asbestos Range National Park is now known as Narawntapu National Park.